zstenger93/zUI/README.md

     - Hide all of the original texture (border, background, etc.)
     - Hide Hotkeys on non used slots
     - Bar 4 and 5 visible only on mouseover, if something is dragged or the spellbook is closed
-    - Skider to change the icon size
+    - Slider to change the icon size
 - Class
     - Moved the power bar above the main action bar and removed everything except the glyps/runes and their effects
         - Paladin
         - Death Knight
         - Rogue
+        - Warlock

 ## Next up

-- Displayin more useful info next to the fps, like durabilty etc, will
 - Other classes with power bar

 ## Works but could use a check

 - Mouseover sometimes not working properly on bar 4 and 5, OnLeave sometimes ain't hidin them
+- Sometimes prestige banner is not being hidden